aShipartame/aShipartame/_pages/about.md

 Hi👋!
 I am currently an M.S. student at Tsinghua University, advised by [Prof. Guiming Luo](https://www.thss.tsinghua.edu.cn/en/faculty/guimingluo.htm).
 I received my B.E. degree from Dalian University of Technology under the supervision of [Prof. Xinchen Ye](http://faculty.dlut.edu.cn/yexinchen/en/index.htm).

-I am interested in developing technologies that allow the rapid establishment of models with lower data requirements for various industries.
+I am interested in developing technologies that allow rapid establishment of models with lower data requirements.
 Currently, my research focuses on metric-based few-shot learning, from differences between various training paradigms and how to unlock the full potential of local representations.
 Additionally, I am particularly intrigued by the ability and prospects of meta-learning based on parameter generation for handling complex task spaces.